 Unfortunately, you will also be required to file income taxes in your new country of residence.
 But keep in mind that although the requirement to file your taxes is the same no matter where you live, the amount that you pay could be very different.
 You may be eligible for the foreign earned income exclusion and/or the foreign tax credit to reduce the amount you owe in the US.
 Learn more about it from the IRS.

 If you plan on retiring abroad, whether permanently or temporarily, you will most likely be able to receive Social Security benefits.
 It all depends on which country you will be retiring to.
 Use the Social Security Administration’s Payments Abroad Screening Tool to find out if your country of choice is included in the list.

 When you need to send money, benefit from competitive mid-market exchange rates and straightforward fees with TransferWise.

 - Transparent fees and very low exchange rates.

 - Next-day delivery to your loved ones or businesses.

 - Trusted the world over, with five-star ratings on Trustpilot.

 Get more bang for your buck with a dedicated transfer service

-Medicaid and Medicare.
-Neither medicaid nor Medicare is available to U.S. citizens living overseas.
-These programs only cover medical costs within the U.S.
+Neither Medicaid nor Medicare is available to US citizens living overseas.
+These programs only cover medical costs within the US.